Structural Family Therapy and Solution Focused Brief Therapy

 Successful completion of this E-Learning Course earns 10 ACMHN continuing professional education (CPE) points.

-This course is accredited by the Australian Association of Social Workers (AASW) and The Australian College of Mental Health Nurses (ACMHN).
+This course is accredited by The Australian College of Mental Health Nurses (ACMHN).

 Part 1 Structural family Therapy

 - To develop a knowledge of the underlying assumptions and practice of structural family therapy, identifying the family subsystems and boundaries, power, hierarchy and communication patterns